 So are you creating this platform to expose people you hate?
 Or to actually find your authentic voice and to transform that voice into love?
 Can you expose as a darkly mirror for them by first exposing yourself?

-By becoming aware of this shadow, are you able to integrate with it to produce something that is truly transformative, revelational, and something that progresses the conscious state of humankind?
+By becoming aware of this shadow, are you able to integrate with it to produce something that is truly transformative, revealing, and something that progresses the conscious state of humankind?
 Can this publication become a tool to grow the self by first calling out our own shadows?

 You realize that perhaps you’ve taken it too far exposing both Rylie and Aaron’s weakness, two men who wanted to get to know you on a personal level, but instead ran away in fear and loathing—because you’ve objectified them in story.
-Perhaps, they were attracted to your charm, your adventurous spirit, your depth, but also knowing your critical judgement of them, they hide in fear.
+Perhaps, they were attracted to your charm, your adventurous spirit, your depth, but also knowing your critical judgement of them, they hid in fear.
 To know them transparently is to always see the gap where the alchemized shadow lies.

 Even your comment to Sonni while on the canyoning adventure, “If I still smoked, there would be no way I could canyon like this.”
 You meant to be honest in your insecurity, but it just exposed Sonni’s own weakness, and showed your false humility.